nicholaswunz/bat-resp/README.md

 This repository contains code and data needed to reproduce the article:

-**Wu N. C., Villada-Cadavid T., & Turbill, C.** (In submission) Local climate and genetic influence on intraspecific variation in torpor physiology of a cave-roosting bat.
+**Wu N. C., Villada-Cadavid T., & Turbill, C.** (In review) Local climate and genetic influence on intraspecific variation in torpor physiology of a cave-roosting bat.

 **Data**
 - `resp_raw_dat.csv` - Raw respirometry data used for the analysis.